aniqatc/css-100/entries/005/README.md

 For my tooltip to show up, I originally used `display: none` to remove it from the page and I used JavaScript to bring it back with `display: block` whenever the points on the line graph are hovered over.
 I wanted it to appear smoothly so I used a `transition` property but it wasn't making the tooltip appear nicely.

 This is because using `display:none` removes the element from the **flow** of the page (kind of like absolute positioning except it's not even on the page visually).
-So we can't get the transition property to work as expected if the element isn't in the DOM - using `display:block` brings it into the DOM and we can't use a transition for that process; however, any transitions applied after it's in the page will work as expected.
+So we can't get the transition property to work as expected if the element isn't in the DOM - using `display: block` brings it into the DOM and we can't use a transition for that process; however, any transitions applied after it's in the page will work as expected.

 **Using `visiblity`, `opacity`, & `height` property instead**

 To get around this issue, I used a combination of the `visibility`, `opacity` and `height` properties to get a nice, smooth transition on my tooltip.

 - `visibility` shows and hides an element without changing effecting elements around it
-- `opacity` changes how transparent or opaque an element is
+- `opacity` changes how transparent or opaque an element is (set to `0`, and then increased to `1` on hover, giving a fade-in effect)
-- `height` sets the height
+- `height` sets the height (set to `0` and then, increased to intended height on hover)

 #### Different ways to achieve a tooltip

 **`data-` attribute and pseudoelements**

-I learned how to build a tooltip before and I simply set the content inside a custom HTML `data-` attribute and later, used a pseudoelement's `content` property to get the content to appear:
+I learned how to build a tooltip before: I simply set the content inside a custom HTML `data-` attribute and later, used a pseudoelement's `content` property and `attr()` function to get the content to appear:

 ```html
 <div class="tooltip" data-tooltip="Hello World!"></div>